 To illustrate this, consider the following simple example: An upstream monopolist, M, produces a key input for downstream use; for the sake of exposition, we will suppose that the production cost is zero (for instance, most of the costs have been sunk in developing the input, as in the case of an essential patent).
 The monopolist is also present downstream, and can transform at cost c the input into a final good, which consumers value at v.
 There is potential competition in the downstream segment, but it can emerge only if competitors have proper access to M's essential input.
 The bottleneck owner can therefore alter and even eliminate downstream competition by favoring one downstream firm - e.g., a downstream affiliate - and excluding others.
 According to the leverage doctrine, M has indeed an incentive to do so, in order to extend its monopoly power to the downstream segment.
 However, as pointed out by the Chicago School critique, in such a situation there is a single final market and therefore only one profit to be reaped, which M can get by exerting its market power in the upstream segment.
-In the absence of downstream competition, M can charge the monopoly price, equal to consumers' full value v, and earns in this way a margin of v-c.
-But M can still secure this margin in case of downstream competition, by offering the essential input at a wholesale price w = v - c; in this way, any more efficient competitor (i.e., any competitor with a price c_E lower than c) will be able to enter the market, attract consumers (by charging slightly less than v), and still make a profit, based on a positive margin $c - c_E$.
-But M can do even better, as it can appropriate the competitor's efficiency gain by raising the wholesale price to (almost) $w' = v - c_E$.
-This simple example thus confirms that M has no incentive to distort downstream competition - imperfect competition in the downstream market may actually adversely affect M's bargaining power and/or create distortions that reduce the profitability of the upstream market.
+In the absence of downstream competition, M can charge the monopoly price, equal to consumers' full value v, and earns in this way a margin of v - c.
+But M can still secure this margin in case of downstream competition, by offering the essential input at a wholesale price w = v - c; in this way, any more efficient competitor (i.e., any competitor with a price $c_E$ lower than c) will be able to enter the market, attract consumers (by charging slightly less than v), and still make a profit, based on a positive margin $c - c_E$ .
+But M can do even better, as it can appropriate the competitor's efficiency gain by raising the wholesale price to (almost) $w' = v - c_E$ .
+This simple example thus transform a potentially competitive downstream industry into a natural monopoly industry.
+And in the case of complementary goods, conditional discounts can discriminate consumers according to their preferences for the different product varieties.

-$^{^{29}}$ See, e.g., Bork (1978), Posner (1976) and Posner and Easterbrook (1981).
+$^{29}$ See, e.g., Bork (1978), Posner (1976) and Posner and Easterbrook (1981).